How to create the perfect briefing for a copywriter28-10-2019

 In this article, I will outline the essential elements of a good briefing.
 Consider it a practical checklist for all your copywriting briefings.
 Use it!
 It will save you a lot of time and trouble when outsourcing your copy.

 30 Years ago, when I started as a copywriter, I noticed my clients would only begin to think about a text after I sent them a first draft.
 Most of the time, the briefing was a hasty phone call in which the client yelled out some keywords for me to use.
 So that’s what I worked with.

 That meant that my first text draft was mostly a ‘discussion document.’
 Based on this first trial draft, my clients would then start thinking seriously about the text.
 Basically, the real work hadn’t even begun.
 It was incredibly inefficient.

 By now I know better.
 Through a well-structured briefing, we help our clients to consider their copy needs before we start writing.
 This saves us time and the client money.
 Even more importantly, it shortens process time and improves quality.

 Requirements for a good briefing

 At CopyRobin, dozens of briefings for our copywriters pass through our hands every day.
 The writers have the option to give feedback on every briefing they receive.
 That’s how we learned which requirements a briefing should comply with for a copywriter to write a great piece of text content.

-In this video, I cover the 3 most important conditions for a great briefing and later on in this article I will give you some more practical tips:
+In this blog, I cover the 11 most important conditions for a great briefing.

 1) Provide sufficient background information about your organisation